futagoza/gulp/packages/pump/README.md

+A wrapper around [pump](https://www.npmjs.com/org/pump) that:

+* returns a promise
-A wrapper around [pump](https://www.npmjs.com/org/pump) to use promises, as well as normal functions.
+* accepts the use of promises, as well as normal functions
+* accepts a single item
+* only allows a function, promise or stream to be passed

 ```js
 const pump = require( "@futagoza/pump" );